 Do you have a good credit score?
 It sounds like a simple question, yet you may not know the answer – in fact, you may not even know what your score is.
 Yet keeping on top of it and understanding how your financial activities affect it may make the difference in whether you are approved for a loan or given a better rate on your insurance.
 And according to a recent Time Magazine article, good credit scores can save borrowers thousands of dollars in interest on everything from mortgages to auto loans and credit cards.
+People often ask questions such as ‘Should you have multiple credit cards?’ and while using more than one credit may bring some financial risk, you should have nothing to worry about as long as you can keep your credit rating high.
 Here’s what you need to know about good credit scores and how to improve yours.

 What Are Credit Scores?

 Credit scores are three digit numbers representing your credit risk and are based on the information from three credit reporting agencies – Experian, Transunion, and Equifax.
 The Fair Isaac Corporation (FICO) uses information from all the credit reporting agencies to calculate what is known as a FICO score for each agency.
 FICO reports that over 90 percent of lenders today use FICO Scores for credit decisions.

 It’s important to note that credit scores may differ between these companies because each score is based on their own credit scoring criteria in the credit file for that particular agency.
 The agencies also each have their own proprietary credit scoring models.

 Finally, there’s also the VantageScore, a credit rating meant to compete with FICO, created by the three reporting agencies using combined information.